mhaack/mh-site/content/posts/2019-02-03-mini-tv/index.md

 }
 ```

-As an altertive to the file upload configuration Homie ESP8266 also allows configuration via [HTTP JSON API](https://homieiot.github.io/homie-esp8266/docs/stable/configuration/http-json-api/).
+As an alternative to the file upload configuration, Homie ESP8266 also allows configuration via [HTTP JSON API](https://homieiot.github.io/homie-esp8266/docs/stable/configuration/http-json-api/).
 Once the device is running and connected individual configuration settings can be changed via MQTT as well.

 #### Your own screens and animations